-After reading all the above I went on and heard some of Tommy’s recordings and saw some YouTube videos.
-I’ve seen countless of mesmerizing guitar pyrotechnics in the last few years, and just a week before Tommy I had seen and chronicled Al DiMeola , which is arguably considered a guitar-God and one of the most innovative guitar players to ever strum a guitar, so you might be thinking “this is just another review of a different guitarist of thousands out-there”.
-I’ve got to say that was exactly my initial thinking before sitting in my chair at the beginning of the show.
+I’ve seen countless of mesmerizing guitar pyrotechnics in the last few years, including a jaw-dropping performance by Al DiMeola , which is arguably considered a guitar-God and one of the most innovative guitar players to ever strum a guitar, so you might be thinking “this is just another review of a different guitarist of thousands out-there”.
+I wouldn’t blame such logical reasoning if you have never seen Emmanuel playing, but I encourage you to keep reading.

 Describing Tommy’s performance is a daunting task.
 This man knows how to coax the most expressive melodies, rhythms and counterpoints out of his guitar.
 Emmanuel produces an array of sounds from his guitar that are not commonly experienced.
 He directs an orchestra of sounds: one man exploring the bounds of what a single instrument can do.
 Successfully blending genres such as jazz, blues, classical, latin rock, country and a hint of folk, he put forth a sound of his own.
 And he is also an unbelievably delightful, upbeat performer with a great sense of humor when interacting with the audience; he and beams with pure pleasure while playing.